Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Introduction

-Second, the online energy management methods include two categories: (1) rule-based controls, and (2) optimization-based approaches.
-Rule-based control relies on expert knowledge or predefined rules to generate control signals, e.g., battery charging/discharging power, based on online measurements, such as battery state of charge (SoC) at each decision step.
+Online EMS approaches can be further categorized into two main types: rule-based methods and optimization-based methods.
+Rule-based EMSs typically rely on predefined heuristics and operating rules derived from prior experience or engineering knowledge, which makes them simple to implement and computationally efficient.
 For example, a single-step rule-based strategy was introduced in~\cite{Meiqin2014} for online scheduling.
 A decision tree-based EMS method was proposed in~\cite{Gunaid2016}.
 A rule-based controller incorporating multi-step wind power forecasts was developed in \cite{Guo2016TSG} to manage stand-alone microgrids.
 An adaptive, data-driven, rule-based EMS was proposed in \cite{Venayagamoorthy2016} by using a reinforcement learning framework.
-Although rule-based online EMS methods adapt better to dynamic operational variations than day-ahead planning, they typically struggle to attain optimal strategies and to handle multiple objectives or complex operational constraints.
+However, their performance strongly depends on the quality of the predefined rules, and they generally lack the flexibility to handle complex operating conditions, multiple conflicting objectives, and rapidly changing system states.
+These limitations motivate the adoption of optimization-based EMS frameworks.